Cumulative Marginal Mean Model for Assessing Sequential Effects Using Digital Health Data: Application

 Due to the presence of noisy sensor data, preprocessing was necessary.
 We followed the preprocessing methods outlined in \cite{xu2023mixed}.
 Our analysis revealed that most patients had at most one tapping measurement per day.
 Since the afternoon data were significantly more complete and exhibited different patterns compared to the morning data due to akinesia \citep{xu2023mixed,omberg2022remote}, we restricted our analysis to only measurements of the afternoon.
 To ensure data quality, we excluded subjects with excessive missing tapping or walking/resting measurements.
 After this exclusion, $283$ subjects remained in our final analysis. {To handle missing time-varying covariates, we used the ``\textit{mice}" procedure in R \citep{van2011mice} for imputation.
 Specifically, we treated each patient's digital phenotypes as a cluster, used the day as the random effects, and included both the baseline and time-varying covariates in the imputation.} Figure \ref{img_real_Y} presents the scatterplots of the mean tapping intervals for $20$ randomly selected subjects over $50$ days by treatment status (treatment status was distinguished using different colors).

-We applied our proposed method to analyze the tv-HTEs over the first $50$ days.
-One slight difference was that since the participants received treatment daily, there was a delayed effect from each of the past days by time $t$ so in this analysis, $I(A_{is}=1)$ was removed from the second summation on the right-hand side of equation (1).
+We applied our proposed method to analyze the time-varying HTEs over the first $50$ days.
 For this analysis, a negative value of treatment effect indicates an improvement in treatment outcomes, as smaller values of the mean tapping interval represent better fine motor function.
 Our findings suggested that the treatment was more effective for younger PD patients compared to older patients.
 Specifically, we dichotomized age at its median for better interpretability (i.e., younger than $60$ years of age versus 60 or older).
-The time-varying treatment effects for these two age groups are presented in Figure \ref{fig_real}(a).
+The time-varying HTEs for these two age groups are presented in Figure \ref{fig_real}(a).
 From the figure, it is evident that there is no consistent treatment effect for patients aged $60$ or older, while a clear treatment effect is observed for younger patients.
 To smooth the time-varying effects, we applied a local smoothing method \citep{cleveland1979robust} and visualized the mean curve with a $95\%$ confidence band (represented by the shaded area) using ``\textit{loess}" in R. The results show an increasing trend in the treatment effect size from day one to day $50$.